KaminariOS/LoRe/lore.md

     - The major problem: unsoundness bug in Rustc and LLVM: [unsoundness in safe Rust](https://github.com/rust-lang/rust/issues/25860#issuecomment-1955285462); [Open issues about unsoundness](https://github.com/rust-lang/rust/issues?q=state%3Aopen%20label%3A%22I-unsound%22)
     - [Rudra](https://taesoo.kim/pubs/2021/bae:rudra.pdf) also discusses this.
 One hole in the soundness can compromise the memory safety of the whole system: basically Rust degenerates to C.
     - There exists research operating systems that implement isolation based on Rust safety: RedLeaf and TockOS.
 TockOS targets microcontrollers that does not have MMU.
-- Rust + Verification for Zero-overhead Isolation
+- Rust + Verification towards Zero-overhead Isolation
-    - Ideally we will have a verified Rust compiler like CompCert for C. Then Rustc and LLVM are out of TCB.
+    - Ideally we will have:
+        - A verified Rust compiler like CompCert for C. Then Rustc and LLVM are out of TCB.
+        - On top of that we can build a verified runtime service and std for software sandboxes(memory allocator, IO etc).
+All interfaces are safe but to use some interface with higher order invariants the application developer must provide proofs(for example, assertions) to satisfy the preconditions of the interface
+        - The sandboxed code is restricted to safe Rust so that the ownership system can provide memory safety guarantees(and information flow control?
+Enforcing security polices via types).
+        - Cross domain call proxying for fault isolation(See Redleaf)

     - Unfortunately, Rust does not have a language specification.
 Memory model and operational semantics are not defined.
     - No third-party frontend compiler
     - Currently most Rust program verifier drives Rustc.
 Verus, especially, also relies of the correctness of the borrow checker of Rustc,